MeganEDuffy/FISH-546/README.md

 _Week 5_:

-- Use Novor to de novo sequence peptides for each sample (.mgf input).
+- Use Novor to _de novo_ sequence peptides for each sample (.mgf input).

-- Input Novor outputs (csv files) into UniPept.
+- Input Novor outputs (csv files) into UniPept for taxonomic distribution anaysis.
 Try and do this without GUIs.

 ### Repository Structure ###